dkomics/ilri-africa-cdc-training/viralMetagen/README.md

 	bcftools stats ./data/ivar/variants/${outName}.vcf.gz > ./data/ivar/variants/${outName}.stats.txt
 done
 ```
+- You will note that we also compressed the resulting `VCF` file to `.vcf.gz` using `bgzip -c`.
+This is to prepare it for follow-up analysis.
+- Also we index the compressed `.vcf.gz` using `tabix -p` command.
+- `bcftools stats` generates some statistics from each indexed `vcf.gz` to be used later in `MALTIQC` analysis.

 > **Note:** *Takes about 40 Seconds*
 ### Step 19: Annotation of Variants - SnpEff and SnpSift
 Annotate the variants VCF file with snpEff